williamcoxthepilot/ap-cs-project-site/README.md

 # ap-cs-project-site
-AP CS with projects done
+Some project I've done in AP CS